Valley of the Nobles, Medinet Habu and Deir el-Medina - Photo 1

 Itinerary

-The tour begins with a pickup from your hotel in the morning, proceeding to the west bank of Luxor, home to the necropolis of ancient Thebes.
+We'll pick you up from your hotel first thing in the morning, making our way to the west bank of Luxor, where you can find the necropolis of ancient Thebes.

-First, we will visit Medinet Habu, where the burial temple of Ramses III is located.
-This significant religious monument features a 63 meters wide and 22 meters tall entrance with depictions of the pharaoh punishing prisoners.
+Our first stop will be Medinet Habu, home of the burial temple of Ramses III.
+Its entrance is 63 meters wide and 22 meters tall, featuring a representation of the pharaoh punishing prisoners.

-Next, we will explore the Valley of the Nobles, which contains over 500 tombs belonging to Egyptian aristocracy.
-We will enter several tombs to view their decorations, which are often better preserved than those of the royal tombs due to being less targeted by grave robbers.
+Next, we will visit the Valley of the Nobles, which contains over 500 tombs belonging to members of the Egyptian aristocracy.
+We will explore a number of tombs to admire their decoration, which is often better preserved than that of royal tombs due to less interest from grave robbers.

-Our final destination will be Deir el-Medina, a town established by Thutmose I for workers and artisans.
-For more than 450 years, this community housed the builders and decorators of royal tombs, and archaeological findings reflect its historical significance.
+Our final stop will be Deir el-Medina, an Egyptian town founded by Thutmose I for workers and artisans.
+This town housed the builders and decorators of the royal tombs for over 450 years, and archaeological evidence makes it one of the most studied towns from the period.

-The tour concludes with a return to your hotel or the boat where you are staying.
+The tour concludes with a return to your hotel or the boat where you're staying.

 Pickup

-This tour includes pickup & drop-off only at hotels and boats on the eastern banks (Right side) of the River Nile.
-Return will be to the original pickup location.
+This activity includes pickup & drop-off at hotels and boats in Luxor located on the eastern banks of the River Nile.
+You will be dropped off at the same location as pickup.

-If your hotel or boat is located on the western banks (left side) of the River Nile, a meeting point on the eastern side will be arranged.
+If your hotel or boat is on the western banks, a meeting point will be confirmed on the eastern side.

 Included